What are Top Ways to Improve the Patient Eligibility Verification Process?

 by | Posted: Jan 30, 2023 | Insurance Verification and Authorizations

 Running a healthcare practice is just like running any other kind of business.
 As physicians provide patient-centered care for a wide variety of conditions, they also need to pay attention to their bottom line.
 Proper medical billing practices, including patient eligibility verification, are essential to get paid.
 Patient eligibility and benefits verification involves confirming the coverage patients have by checking information such as coverage, copayments, and deductibles and more.
-Verifying patient coverage before services are provided can help avoid claim rejections for reasons associated with eligibility, increase cash flow, and improve the patient experience.
+Verification of patient benefits can help avoid claim rejections for reasons associated with eligibility, increase cash flow, and improve the patient experience.

 Health insurance eligibility verification is one of the first steps in the medical billing process.